shakenfist/shakenfist/docs/installation.md

     python3-pip python3-venv
 ```

+On Ubuntu 20.04, you need a more modern version of Ansible than what is packaged.
+Refer to https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-ubuntu for instructions on how to setup the Ansible PPA.

 We require that Shaken Fist be installed into a venv at /srv/shakenfist/venv on each Shaken Fist machine.
 This is done outside of the installer process.
 Create that venv now:

 ```